Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 pecan-bourbon-pie-tavern-old-salem Lori’s Bourbon-Pecan Pie, photo via Tavern at Old Salem.

 It was a three-pie day at the Tavern.
-After the chicken pie, I was lured into to sampling the Heirloom Tomato and Goat Cheese Pie.
-Less a pie than a layered lasagne-like dish with a tad of crust, the dish was a delicious segue into a conversation about how the Moravians once believed, as others did in those days, that tomatoes were poisonous.
-Read on, because I’ll tell that tale later.
+After the chicken pie, I was lured into sampling the Heirloom Tomato and Goat Cheese Pie.
+Less a pie than a layered lasagne-like dish with a tad of crust, the tasty third course was a delicious segue into a conversation about how the Moravians once believed, as others did in those days, that tomatoes were poisonous.
+Read on because I’ll tell that tale later.

-In the same type of dome bake oven found in the village’s Winkler’s Bakery, mom and pastry chef Lori bakes all the Tavern’s muffins, desserts, and the chicken pie crust to which she adds just a hint of cornmeal.
+In the same type of dome oven found in the village’s Winkler’s Bakery, mom and pastry chef Lori bakes all the Tavern’s muffins, desserts, and the chicken pie crust, adding just a hint of cornmeal.
 After indulging in Lori’s Bourbon-Pecan Pie and Apple Cranberry Crisp, I was thankful for stretch pants and a long walk back 250 years.
 Next stop: Winston-Salem’s earliest Moravian settlement.

 old-salem-medicinal-garden-fruitFound citrus art, Bethabara garden.